 Match in the form of cash and in-kind contributions-such as land or existing structures-to the real costs of the project will be allowed.
 The State must approve the match source.
-Cash may come from the following:
+Cash may come from:

-- Local funding

-- Mental Health Services Act (MHSA) and Behavioral Health Services Act (BHSA) funds in the three-year plan
+- Local funding; - Mental Health Services Act (MHSA) funds from Community Services and Supports and Capital Facilities and Technological Needs (CFTN) components; - Behavioral Health Services Act (BHSA) funds from the Behavioral Health Services and Supports; - Foundation/philanthropic support; - Opioid settlement funds for SUD facilities; - Loans or investments; - Incentive payments from managed care plans; or - Another source.

-- Foundation/philanthropic support

-- Opioid settlement funds for SUD facilities

-- Loans or investments

-- Incentive payments from managed care plans

-- Another source